 (C) 2008 HEALTHPOINT TECHNOLOGIES.

-*All crossed through prices on ePharmacy Online are Suggested Retail Prices (SRP).
+*All crossed through prices on ePharmacy Online are Recommended Retail Prices (RRP).
 These are shown to give you an indication of the saving you will make compared to buying from a standard retail pharmacy.
 These prices have been obtained through regular price matching and are actual prices from retail stores.
-We cannot show SRP prices for all products due to database restrictions and the fact that some of our products cannot be purchased in retail pharmacies.
+We cannot show RRP prices for all products due to database restrictions and the fact that some of our products cannot be purchased in retail pharmacies.
 Actual product or product packaging delivered may vary slightly from product image shown.